N11Q/alx-low_level_programming/0x02-functions_nested_loops/README.md

  prints + if n is greater than zero
  0 and prints 0 if n is zero -1 and prints - if n is less than zero

+6-abs.c - computes the absolute value of an integer.